CanDIG/CanDIGv2/docs/ingest-and-test.md

 python katsu_ingest.py --input tests/clinical_ingest.json

 ```
-You should then be able to visit the data portal and ingested data.
+You should then be able to visit the data portal and view ingested data.